jfet97/tc39-proposal-object-gather/README.md

 ## Reasons
 * Currently this type of gather is not allowed in Javascript.
 * Current solutions imply one or more of the following: changes to the function signature, useless objects creations, annoying identifiers repetitions.
-Let's briefly see them.
+Let's briefly see them:

 ### annoying identifiers repetitions